DOORWAY INTO LIGHT

 A Guest House for the Dying

 Serving the dying and those wishing to die in Hawaii.

 In 2019, Hawaii became the 7th State to legalize Physician’s Assisted Dying.

-The guest house will be managed and supported by our trained staff and volunteers,
+The guest house will be managed and supported by our trained staff

 Service Programs and Trainings

 - For the care of the dying, the dead and those grieving.

 - For showing up in service to the world.

 - These programs and trainings will provide staff and volunteers at the Guest House for the Dying and the Burial Ground.

 The School will train people to become caring and valuable members in their communities.